 Groundbreaking: July 31, 2010

-Location: 250 South Main Street, Brigham City; across from the Brigham City Tabernacle
+Location: 250 South Main Street, Brigham City, Utah 84302; across the street from the Brigham City Tabernacle

 Building size: 36,000 square feet

-Building height: Approximately 165 feet to the top of Angel Moroni statue
+Building height: Approximately 165 feet to the top of the Angel Moroni statue

 Architects: FFKR Architects